-In 2019, the Swiss private insurers employed some 46,000 people in Switzerland, according to the latest employee statistics.
-The corresponding data are gathered every two years at year-end by the SIA.
+In 2021, the Swiss private insurers employed some 49,900 people in Switzerland, according to the latest employee statistics.
+The corresponding data are gathered by the SIA at the end of the year.

-At the moment, some 2,000 people are being apprenticed or trained by the Swiss insurance industry.
+At the moment, some 2,100 people are being apprenticed or trained by the Swiss insurance industry.
 The percentage of women in management is around 34 per cent and in the executive board around 22 per cent.
 One in four employees works part-time, and one in three is active as a customer consultant.

 Employees in Switzerland

-The Swiss private insurers employ around 45,937 people in Switzerland, 57 percent of whom are male, while 43 percent are female.
+The Swiss private insurers employ around 49,902 people in Switzerland, 55.3 percent of whom are male, while 44.7 percent are female.
 As compared to the previous year, the number of employees increased by 6.1 percent.
 This increase is mainly due to an increase in the number of reporting companies.

-The Swiss private insurance industry counts 34,835 FTEs, or 76% of all employees.
+The Swiss private insurance industry counts 37,404 FTEs, or 75 per cent of all employees.

 Trainees and apprentices

-The Swiss private insurers employ 2,075 apprentices and trainees.
-This is equivalent to 4% of all insurance employees.
+The Swiss private insurers employ 2,104 apprentices and trainees.
+This is equivalent to 4 per cent of all insurance employees.

-The Swiss private insurance industry numbers 13,697 managers or 30% of all employees.
-Women hold 33% of all managerial positions.
+The Swiss private insurance industry numbers 12,842 managers or some 26 per cent of all employees.
+Women hold some 34 per cent of all managerial positions.

-14,593 customer consultants work in the Swiss private insurance industry, 29% of whom are female.
+15,753 customer consultants work in the Swiss private insurance industry, around 21 per cent of whom are female.

-In 2019, approximately 7,078 employees or 17.5% of foreign nationality worked in the Swiss private insurance industry.
-Their share has increased by 0.5% compared to the previous year.
-Almost 90% of the foreign employees come from the EU/EFTA region.
+In 2021, 18.9 per cent of employees in Swiss private insurance industry had a foreign nationality.
+Their share has increased by 2.2 per cent compared to the previous year.
+The vast majority of foreign employees come from the EU/EFTA region.